Last updated: June 2023

 Vetting and Approval

 By completing this application, the Good Cause is authorising Neighbourly to facilitate the collection of donations on its behalf.
-Good Causes are listed on the site at our discretion, however we do not accept responsibility for the activities of the Good Causes.
+Good Causes are listed on the site at our discretion and will be vetted in accordance with these terms and Neighbourly’s Vetting Policy, however, we do not accept responsibility for the activities of the Good Causes.
 A Good Cause must have the appropriate authorisation, permit or licence to operate as a charity, as required by the local laws of the territory in which it operates.

 Neighbourly reserves the right to withdraw approval from a Good Cause at any time.